 Safe

-Our Registered Manager, Denise Benson, has been reported to have made progress in improving the service and is committed to promoting a proactive and positive safety culture, based on openness, honesty and a dedication to continuous learning.
+Our Registered Manager, Denise Benson, has been reported to have improved the service and is committed to promoting a proactive and positive safety culture based on openness, honesty and a dedication to continuous learning.

 Effective

-Staff spoken to have the necessary information to provide appropriate care, treatment, and support.
-It was reported that the Multi-Disciplinary Team (MDT) worked closely together, and patients and residents were supported to be as independent as possible, promoting their confidence and emotional wellbeing.
+The report noted that the staff had the necessary information to provide appropriate care, treatment, and support.
+The report also stated that the Multidisciplinary Team (MDT) worked closely together, and that patients and residents were supported to be as independent as possible, promoting their confidence and emotional well-being.

 Caring

-The report shared that a consistently kind and compassionate approach was observed, demonstrating that individuals were treated with respect and dignity.
+The report shared that a consistently kind and compassionate approach was observed throughout the visit, with staff demonstrating that individuals were treated with respect and dignity.
 Staff used gentle, calm voices and engaged in friendly, appropriate communication with residents.
-Staff were described as, “friendly” and “approachable”.
+Staff were described as “friendly” and “approachable”.

 Responsive